Ralph-Lee/blog/msdn-channel-9-ios-app-utterly-broken.md

 - swipe back navigation
 - native AV player
 - share works perfectly
-- local downloads in the quality I specify - yet useless because it black-holes you when you visit your downloads
+- local downloads in the quality I specify - yet this is useless because it black-holes you when you visit your downloads
 - video queue
 - inline show notes